Mike's Student Advising Page for

 1. Review your degree requirements (see link above).

-3. Sign up for AGRI 010 your first semester.
+3. Sign up for AGRI 180 your first semester.
 This 1 unit class will help you get started at Chico State.
-The class meets for 8 weeks only.

 4. Sign up for your G.E. first, but allow for at least one or two Ag classes per semester.
 Getting the G.E. out of the way is important, but taking a Ag class will keep you in contact with students and faculty in your major.